Skip to main content

 Yes!
 We provide an embed code you can paste into WordPress, Wix, Squarespace, or any website builder.
 It includes a small 'Powered by Blessed Arc Media' link.
 See the instructions section for the embed code.

 Yes.
 We're a small web design company that builds free tools to get our name out there.
 The tool includes a small attribution link to our site.
-That's the only 'cost' — and it helps us show up on Google so we can keep building useful stuff.
+That link is the only 'cost.'
+It helps us show up on Google so we can keep building useful stuff.